cybervisiontech/cdap-packs/etl-pack/README.rst

   }

-Note that similarly to the Batch ETL application, the Realtime ETL application can be used as-is by providing the configuration with runtime argumets in JSON format.
+Note that similarly to the Batch ETL application, the Realtime ETL application can be used as-is by providing the configuration with runtime arguments in JSON format.

 Source
 ------